sumitdeole/price-elasticity-estimation/README.md

 >> The $e_c$ in the above equation is our causal estimate of the price elasticity of demand.

 We install the Python library *linearmodels* (IV2SLS module) that performs both these steps using a single command.
-For its implementation,
+For its implementation using Python, *see* [code_price_elasticity.ipynb](https://github.com/sumitdeole/price_elasticity/blob/main/code_price_elasticity.ipynb)

 ## References